 In this section, we outline the different laws pertinent to providing for autistic people’s rights and entitlements.
 This is particularly relevant in educational, clinical, social protection and equality settings.

-The Equal Status Acts are a series of laws which ban discrimination when providing goods and services.
-This includes public services.
-The acts apply to all residents of Ireland, but are especially relevant to people with disabilities, including autistic people.
+The Equal Status Acts are a series of laws which ban discrimination when providing goods and services, including those from public services.
+The Acts apply to everyone, but they are especially relevant to people with disabilities, including autistic people.

-The Acts cover nine grounds of discrimination, including age, disability, gender, family status, marital status, sexual orientation, race, religion, and membership of the Traveller community.
+The Acts cover nine grounds of discrimination, including age, disability, gender, family status, sexual orientation and race.

 The Acts promote positive action as a way to promote equality for disadvantaged people.
-This includes autistic people and people with disabilities.
-Positive action promotes equality of opportunity for disadvantaged people by having businesses and public bodies take measures to include them and address their access needs.
+Positive action promotes equality of opportunity for disadvantaged groups of people by having businesses and public bodies take steps to include them and meet their access needs.

 In this section, we have outlined the main areas of discrimination where an autistic person may be particularly impacted.